 We do not take students onto the Foundation programme who have missed the A level grade requirements for our Chemical Engineering programmes.

-For further information please see the Undergraduate Prospectus and the Science and Engineering Foundation Studies webpages.
+For further information please see the Science and Engineering Foundation Studies webpages.
 Please note that International Students will need to meet the University English language requirements to enroll on the Science and Engineering Foundation Studies Programme.
-If not, then an alternative route is to take the Loughborough University International Foundation Programme run by Loughborough College.

 If you know that you definitely wish to apply for a Foundation Programme at Loughborough and then proceed to take Chemical Engineering, then please apply for the “Chemical Engineering with a Foundation Year” option on your UCAS form (course code “H80A”, short course title “BEng/ChEFY”).
 This will guarantee passage to our Chemical Engineering programmes on successful completion of the Foundation programme.